 - Strain the chai through a fine mesh sieve or a cheesecloth.

-- Add straightaway to a hot drink, or let cool to room temperature, then store in the fridge in an airtight container like a glass mason jar.
-For a hot chai latte, add equal parts of chai concentrate and hot milk, then sweeten with sugar, honey or maple syrup to your liking.
+- For a hot chai latte, add equal parts of chai concentrate and hot milk, then sweeten with sugar or honey to your liking.
 For an iced chai latte, add equal parts chai concentrate and cold milk in a glass with ice cubes.
-Sweeten with honey or maple syrup to your liking.
-Enjoy!
+Sweeten with sugar or syrup to your liking.

 Thank you -- answers, inspiration, and beautiful photos as always! 🙂